HelpBot Assistant

 Trim mode

-For all assemblies in a Blazor application, trimming is enabled by default from the.NET 8 target framework.
-Trim warnings may cause problems for applications that have previously used PublishTrimmed=true and TrimMode=partial.
-However, if your application compiles without any trim warnings, this default behavior shouldn’t interfere with functionality or cause issues.
-For more information, refer to the trim configuration documentation to achieve this.
+For all assemblies in a Blazor application, trimming is enabled by default starting with the .NET 8 target framework.
+Trim warnings may occur for apps that previously used PublishTrimmed=true and TrimMode=partial.
+If the app compiles without trim warnings, this default behavior should not affect functionality.
+For more information, refer to the trim configuration documentation.

 To Resolve trim warnings

 Partial trimming is less aggressive and may be safer for applications that use reflection.
-To ensure smooth builds, resolve all trim warnings in our application, make the below changes in our .csproj to resolve the trim warnings
+To ensure smooth builds, resolve all trim warnings in the application.
+If needed, make the following change in the .csproj file:

 <TrimMode>partial</TrimMode>

-To control Intermediate Language (IL) trimming on a per-assembly basis by supplying an XML configuration file.
-This approach allows you to explicitly preserve assemblies, types, or members that may be trimmed, even if they are not directly referenced in your application code.
+Control Intermediate Language (IL) trimming on a per-assembly basis by supplying an XML configuration file.
+This approach allows explicitly preserving assemblies, types, or members that may be trimmed, even if they are not directly referenced in application code.

-To enable Intermediate Language trimming in a Syncfusion Blazor application, update the project file as shown below.
-This example demonstrates how to safely configure trimming using the Grid paging feature.
+To enable Intermediate Language trimming in a Syncfusion® Blazor application, update the project file as shown below.
+This example demonstrates how to configure trimming using the Grid paging feature.

 1. Modify your project file (.csproj) to include trimmable assemblies and descriptors: